University of Lancashire: Cyprus

-UCLan Cyprus is a branch campus of the University of Central Lancashire situated in Pyla, Larnaka.
+The university's Cyprus location is a branch campus of the University of Lancashire situated in Pyla, Larnaka.
 The campus opened in 2012 and is licensed and registered as a university in Cyprus.
-It is the only private British university in Cyprus.
+It is the only British private university in Cyprus.
 It accepts international students.

-UCLan Cyprus is the first University in Cyprus that has a Moot Court for use by the School of Law students.
+The campus is the first in Cyprus that has a Moot Court for use by the School of Law students.

-UCLan Cyprus offers bachelor's degrees in business administration, advertising and marketing communications, accounting and finance, hospitality and tourism management, computing, mathematics, English language studies, law, web design and development, sport and exercise science and psychology.

-It offers master's degrees in business administration, business management, marketing management, education leadership, teaching English to speakers of other languages (TESOL) with applied linguistics, financial and commercial law, computing, cybersecurity, data analytics, sport & exercise science and forensic psychology.

 Academic profile

 The university has students and researchers from over 100 countries and partnerships with 125 international institutions.
-It has a base in China's Shenzhen Virtual University Park, conducting collaborative research with some of China's leading universities into nanotechnology with applications in drug delivery, water purification and fire toxicity.

-Within the School of Language and Global Studies, staff speak 30 languages and represent 22 nationalities.

-UCLan has 98 professors, over 600 research or knowledge transfer-active members of staff, and 763 research students.
+The university has 98 professors, over 600 research or knowledge transfer-active members of staff, and 763 research students.
 There are 246 Honorary Fellows of the university.

 The university has the following schools: